AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 8. Click **OK**, and then **Close** to commit the changes.
 You are now able to join the VM to **corp.contoso.com**.

     >[!IMPORTANT]
-    >If you lose the connection to your remote desktop after changing the DNS setting, go to the Azure portal preview and restart the virtual machine.
+    >If you lose the connection to your remote desktop after changing the DNS setting, go to the Azure Portal and restart the virtual machine.

 9. From the remote desktop to the secondary domain controller, open **Server Manager Dashboard**.
 10. Click the **Add roles and features** link on the dashboard.